 - automatically enrol all 'eligible jobholders' into the scheme and pay employer contributions

 - complete the declaration of compliance and keep records.

 More information on Pensions - Automatic Enrolment can be found in the factsheet.

 How we can help

 Payroll basic procedures can be difficult and time consuming for those in business.
-If your business is in the Barnoldswick and Skipton area we will be happy to show you how to operate PAYE correctly, offer ongoing advice on particular issues, or to carry out your payroll for you.
+If your business is in the Barnoldswick area we will be happy to show you how to operate PAYE correctly, offer ongoing advice on particular issues, or to carry out your payroll for you.
 So please do contact us at Windle & Bowker.